Long Island Trust Litigation

 Grantors can create a trust during their own lifetime or institute a trust following their death by means of their will.
 There are different kind of trusts, such as living trusts and testamentary trusts, but some basic requirements apply across the board, such as the roles played by different parties in connection with the trust instrument.
 As part of making a trust, the grantor specifies beneficiaries.
 Trustees are those who oversee a trust for beneficiaries’ benefit and in their best interests.

 As part of their oversight, trustees are required to abide by a fiduciary duty to beneficiaries; a fiduciary duty is the highest standard of care and loyalty.
-Trustees are not allowed to engage in double duty or develop interests that conflict with those of the beneficiaries.
-And among their practical tasks, a trustee must invest trust assets with prudence, manage those assets, and distribute income or principal to beneficiaries as dictated by trust terms.
+Trustees are not allowed to engage in double dealing or develop interests that conflict with those of the beneficiaries.
+This type of conduct would be a breach of fiduciary duty.
+And among their practical tasks, a trustee must invest trust assets with prudence, managing those assets and distributing income or principal to beneficiaries as dictated by trust terms.
 The expectation is that the trustee carries out the grantor’s preferences and wishes; however, to carry out those wishes, trustees are also expected to stay on top of any legal changes that might impact the trust.
-For that reason, it can be reasonable and prudent for a trustee to retain a lawyer who can help ensure there are no violations or breaches of duty in the course of managing the trust’s operations.
+For that reason, it is reasonable and prudent for a trustee to retain a lawyer who can help ensure there are no violations or breaches of duty in the course of managing the trust’s operations.

 Judicial Proceedings

 Legal proceedings may be brought against a trustee under the New York Estates, Powers and Trusts Law (EPTL) and the Surrogate’s Court Procedure Act (SCPA), if the trustee is believed to have mishandled trust property or their execution of trust terms.
-For instance, if a trustee receives information intended to benefit the beneficiaries and instead uses the information to enrich himself, there may be grounds for the beneficiaries to sue.
+For instance, if a trustee receives information intended to benefit the beneficiaries and instead uses that information to enrich himself, there may be grounds for the beneficiaries to sue and have a trustee removed.
 Similarly, if a trustee is a hedge fund manager who has special knowledge of accounting but doesn’t use this financial know-how to properly maintain accounts for the trust, this may be grounds for a lawsuit brought by the beneficiaries.

 Consult a Long Island Trust Litigation Lawyer